 This cottage resides in a fantastic location and can be appreciated all year round.

-Four bedrooms: 1 x first floor king-size double with Jack-and-Jill en-suite shower, basin and WC, 1 x first floor double with Jack-and-Jill en-suite shower, basin and WC, 1 x ground floor double with en-suite shower, basin and WC, 1 x ground floor double.
-Open plan living area with kitchen, dining area (seats 6) and sitting area with solid fuel stove.
-Utility.
-Playroom.
+- Four bedrooms: 1 x first floor king-size double with Jack-and-Jill en-suite shower, basin and WC, 1 x first floor double with Jack-and-Jill en-suite shower, basin and WC, 1 x ground floor double with en-suite shower, basin and WC, 1 x ground floor double

 - Oil central heating, solid fuel stove